choonchernlim/mac-dev-bootstrap/README.md

 - To update the all the tools in the future, run `update` in the terminal.

+## Troubleshooting

+### Error: It seems there is already an App at '/Applications/[NAME].app'

+This is due to the fact the app was already installed before running the playbook.
+To fix this, simply delete the app and rerun the playbook.
+You will not lose your app's configuration.

 ## One-Time Setup

 ## iTerm2